 We mentioned this once already, but it’s important enough to merit its own section.
 You need to be creative and think about what other things your customer might want to do when they visit your business.
 You can also come up with ways to figure this information out.

 Consumers like to dine while they shop.
 The number of food courts located in American malls is an indicator of that.
-If your restaurant is located near stores, consider displaying those nearby locations on your website.
-Similarly, if your store is located near a few restaurants or cafés, consider displaying those on your website.
+If your restaurant is located near shops, consider displaying those locations on your website.
+Similarly, if your store is located near restaurants or cafés, consider displaying those on your website.

-Similarly, if you have a business meant to attract tourists, you’d benefit from displaying nearby hotels, motels, and inns on your website.
+Similarly, if you have a business meant to attract tourists, you’d benefit from displaying nearby hotels, motels, and other places to stay on your website.

-Consider what type of businesses, if any, complement your business, and determine if your customer would appreciate the extra information.
+Consider what type of businesses, if any, complement your business, and determine if your clients would appreciate the extra information.